 The Master of Fine Arts program in comparative literature—translation requires 48 s.h. of graduate credit, including a thesis.
 Students typically complete the program and graduate in two to three years.

-Translators in the program focus on creating works that can convey the timelessness of the classics or the immediacy of new poetry, fiction, and drama.
-Students consider ideas of literariness, style, cultural politics, authority, and how these come into play in the relationships between authors and their texts, authors and translators, translations and readers, and in the media landscapes in which these all circulate.
+Translators in the program focus on creating works that can convey the distinctness of the original languages and the immediacy of contemporary languages, whether poetry, fiction, or drama.
+Students consider ideas of literariness, style, cultural politics, authority, and how these come into play in the relationships between authors and their texts, authors and translators, translations and readers, and in the media landscapes in which these circulate.

-The core of the M.F.A. program is TRNS:6555 Translator-in-Residence Workshop and TRNS:7460 Translation Workshop, which every student must take at least twice (minimum of 12 s.h. of credit).
+At the core of the M.F.A. program are the workshops (TRNS:6555 and TRNS:7460) which every student must take for a minimum of 12 s.h. of credit.
 Depth in the literature and culture of the source language, creative writing (translation is considered a writing art), translation theory and history, and contemporary literary theory are basic curricular requirements, supplemented with elective courses in which students may develop an area of special interest in consultation with their advisors.

 The M.F.A. with a major in comparative literature—translation requires the following work.